whatSocks/hfwiki/New-User-Notes.md

 ## Snapshots
 Use Command-S or Control-S to take a Snapshot, it will save to _Users>Username>Library>Application Support>Interface_ on Mac.
 ## Key tips and useful shortcuts
-* Use 'Tab' to toggle the voxel editor on and off.
+* Use 'Tab' to toggle the voxel editor on and off
-* Use '0' to create a voxel.
+* Use '0' to create a voxel
 * To see all the scripts that are running go to File>Running Scipts .
 To add additional scripts or run your own, go [here](https://alphas.highfidelity.io/t/fun-and-useful-js-scripts/154) to learn more.
-* If you create a Voxel and want to undo Ctrl+Z works.
+* If you create a Voxel and want to undo Ctrl+Z works
+* A great location to learn how to build and not worry about making any mistakes is on the Sandbox.
+To get there type @ then sandbox
+* To bring up the text chat window click 'enter' to close click 'esc'

 # Basic Setup
 ## OS X: Revealing the Library directory